Heart Failure

 - Frequent urination late at night

-The Advanced Heart Failure Program at UR Medicine Cardiac Care gives hope to people with heart failure.
-We offer advanced treatments, many of which are not available anywhere else in the Rochester region:
+We offer advanced treatments, many of which are not available anywhere else in the Rochester metropolitan area and surrounding region.
+These include:

-- Ventricular assist devices (VADs), also known as “artificial heart pumps,” can be used to help your heart pump better.
+Ventricular assist devices (VADs), also known as “artificial heart pumps,” can be used to help your heart pump better.
 VADs are implanted in your heart and run on battery power.
 VADs have been shown to help extend and improve the lives of people with heart failure.

 - Cardiac resynchronization therapy (CRT), a relatively new treatment, can help your heart pump more efficiently.
-A CRT device uses electrical signals to help the heart beat in a more coordinated way.
+A CRT device uses electrical signals to help the heartbeat in a more coordinated way.

 - Heart transplant is for patients who have severe heart failure.
 Patients who have heart transplants often experience dramatic improvements in their health.
 Since donor hearts are in short supply, patients needing a heart transplant might need to wait months or even years for a heart to become available.